Overview

 Academic entry qualification overview

-When assessing your academic record we take into account the grades you have achieved, your academic references, and the standing of the institution where you studied your qualification.
+When assessing your academic record we consider your degree subject, grades you have achieved and the standing of the institution where you studied your qualification.

 English language